 Research Associate, High Altitudes

 M.Sc.
-Environment Management, Forest Research Institute University, Dehradun
+Environment Management, Forest Research Institute University, Dehradun, India

 My broad research interests lie in distribution patterns of large mammals, ecological-social-cultural determinants of species persistence in a landscape, co-occurrence-competition dynamics, impact of socio-economic development and resource extraction/use in wildlife rich areas, interactions and impact of non-native species on native wildlife and human-wildlife interactions and/or conflict.
 I am particularly interested in the high altitude landscapes of the Himalaya and Trans-Himalaya, although tropical ecosystems intrigue me equally.

 I am currently involved in research on high altitude mammals.
-I am trying to understand at multiple scales how snow leopard and its primary prey bharal and Asiatic ibex are distributed in the Himalaya and Trans-Himalaya ranges of Himachal Pradesh and what affects their distribution.
-At a finer scale, I am looking at how migratory livestock grazing impacts vegetation and wild-prey of snow leopard.
+For my post-doctoral research I'm loking at depredation ecology of snow leopards in relation to domestic and wild-prey.
+For Ph.D., I examined how snow leopard and its primary prey bharal and Asiatic ibex are distributed in the Himalaya and Trans-Himalaya ranges of Himachal Pradesh and what affects their distribution at multiple scales.
+I also looked at how migratory livestock grazing impacts vegetation and wild-prey of snow leopard.
 My previous works include surveying northern Himachal for understanding occurrences of snow leopard and its prey using secondary information.
 For my M.Sc. dissertation I looked at how a commensal species, red fox, responds towards village size and free-ranging dog.
+I have been involved in snow leopard and prey population estimation surveys, management planning and capacity building.

 - Journal Article2017Snow Leopard, Ecology and Conservation Issues in IndiaResonance, Indian Academy of Sciences, DOI 10.1007/s12045-017-0511-0Download